pallets/werkzeug/docs/installation.rst

 Python Version
 --------------

-We recommend using the latest version of Python 3.
-Werkzeug supports Python 3.4 and newer and Python 2.7.
+We recommend using the latest version of Python.
+Werkzeug supports Python 3.6 and newer.

 Dependencies